CS 178: Machine Learning Fall 2017

 Contact me if you are concerned about your background for the course.

-The late submission policy for this course is fairly straightforward: you get 5 grace days to use towards the individual assignments (there is no grace day for the project submission).
-There will be no questions asked, you can use these days as you see fit.
-However, if you run out of grace days, and still submit late, your submission will not be graded and you will get a 0 for that submission (and no excuse will be entertained).
-Any leeway in this policy will only be entertain if pre-arranged (before submission) with the instructor, and under extenuating circumstances.
+The late submission policy for this course is fairly straightforward: you get a total of 5 grace days to use across all the individual assignments, with a maximum of 3 days for a single assignment (there is no grace day for the project submission).
+There will be no questions asked, you can use these days as you see fit under these conditions.
+However, if you run out of grace days and still submit late, or are later than the maximum, your submission will not be graded and you will get a 0 for that submission (and no excuse will be entertained).

-Academic honesty is a requirement for passing this class.
+- Academic honesty is a requirement for passing this class.
 Any student who compromises the academic integrity of this course is subject to a failing grade.
 The work you submit must be your own.
 Academic dishonesty includes, but is not limited to copying answers from another student, allowing another student to copy your answers, communicating exam answers to other students during an exam, attempting to use notes or other aids during an exam, or tampering with an exam after it has been corrected and then returning it for more credit.
-If you do so, you will be in violation of the UCI Policies on Academic Honesty (see link).
+If you do so, you will be in violation of the UCI Policy on Academic Honesty and the ICS Policy on Academic Honesty).
 It is your responsibility to read and understand these policies.
 Note that any instance of academic dishonesty will be reported to the Academic Integrity Administrative Office for disciplinary action and may be cause for a failing grade in the course.